 Partner up with a friend and take lessons together for collaborative learning!
 For this option both students should be at the same playing level (i.e. beginner, intermediate, or advanced) in order to benefit from this type of setting.
 As with private lessons, each week we will cover the fundamentals of tone production, technique, and etude/solo pieces appropriate for the students.
 Meets once per week.

 Duration: 1-hour (Please note that lesson rate per student is equivalent to a 30-min lesson since the attention will be split between two students equally.)

-~~PLEASE NOTE THAT DUE TO THE ONGOING COVID-19 PANDEMIC, ALL LESSONS WILL CONTINUE TO BE TAUGHT VIRTUALLY THROUGH THE END OF MARCH 2021 AT THIS TIME.~~
+~~PLEASE NOTE THAT DUE TO THE ONGOING COVID-19 PANDEMIC, ALL LESSONS WILL CONTINUE TO BE TAUGHT VIRTUALLY THROUGH THE END OF SPRING AT THIS TIME.~~

 ~~Click here for make-up lesson & payment policies.~~